Article verified for Release 14.2 on July 16, 2025

 - Insert the Penalty Points.

-- Optionally, insert the Subpool ID.
+- Optionally, insert the Pool ID.
 By including a Subpool ID, the question will be assigned to a Subpool with that specific ID.
+If left empty, questions will be imported into the current pool.

 - Optionally insert a unique External ID.